-The Actuary, in her actuarial examination as at 31 March 2021, recommended the employer contribution rate be reduced from 3.9 times to 1.0 times contributors' contributions from 1 April 2022.
-Taking into account changes in the investment markets, Scheme membership post the valuation date of the report and the Board's review of the investment strategy, the Board recommended and the Associate Minister of Finance accepted, a continuation of the current employer contribution rate of 3.9 times contributors' contributions.
+The Actuary, in her actuarial review at 31 March 2022, recommended the employer contribution rate be maintained at 3.9 times contributors' contributions from 1 April 2023.
+Taking into account performance of investment markets and Scheme membership, the Board recommended, and the Associate Minister of Finance accepted, a continuation of the current employer contribution rate of 3.9 times contributors' contributions.